Naaman Roosevelt: Coaching career

+Saskatchewan Roughriders

-Roosevelt served as a "guest coach" at the Saskatchewan Roughriders training camp in 2022 and was hired as an offensive assistant coach prior to the 2023 season.
+Roosevelt served as a "guest coach" at Roughriders training camp in 2022 and was hired as an offensive assistant coach prior to the 2023 season.

+Hamilton Tiger-Cats

+On February 2, 2024, it was announced that Roosevelt had joined the Hamilton Tiger-Cats of the CFL to serve as the team's receivers coach.

 Personal life

 Roosevelt returned to UB and finished his bachelor's degree in sociology in 2022.
 He said he completed his degree as part of a larger goal of becoming a college football coach.